drewkhoury/devpipe-mcp/README.md

 ## Usage

-Once configured, you can interact with devpipe through your AI assistant.
-Here are some example requests:
+Once configured, you can interact with devpipe through your AI assistant using **natural language**.
+The AI will automatically translate your requests into the appropriate tool calls.

+> 📖 **[Complete Prompting Guide](./docs/PROMPTING_GUIDE.md)** - Learn all the ways to effectively prompt the MCP server

+### 🎯 How to Prompt

+**The key is to specify which project you want to work with:**

+- **"this project"** or **"this repo"** - Uses your current workspace
+- **Project name** - e.g., "the devpipe project", "my go-app"
+- **Absolute path** - e.g., "/Users/you/projects/my-app"

 ### List Tasks

 ```
-"Show me all the tasks in my devpipe configuration"
+"Show me all the tasks in this project"
-"What tasks are defined in config.toml?"
+"What tasks are defined in /Users/you/projects/my-app/config.toml?"
+"List tasks from the devpipe project"
 ```

 ### Run Pipeline

 ```
+"Run devpipe in this project"
-"Run the devpipe pipeline"
+"Run the pipeline for /Users/you/projects/my-app"
-"Run only the lint and test tasks"
+"Run only the lint and test tasks in this repo"
-"Run devpipe with --fast and --fail-fast flags"
-"Execute devpipe in dry-run mode"
+"Execute devpipe in dry-run mode for the go-app project"
 ```

 ### Validate Configuration